 DO Use a spam checker

-To ensure maximum deliverability, run your message through a spam checker (they are frequently included into the email marketing software) to see how well it can pass through the spam filters.
+To ensure maximum deliverability, run your message through a spam checker (they are frequently included into the email marketing software) to see how well it can pass through the spam filters of email service providers.
 If any problems are detected, you’d better fix them even if they seem trifle - why take chances?

 DON’T Send your email without the previous testing

-Once your message is good to go, don’t hurry to send it to everyone on your list.
+Once your message is good to go, don’t hurry to send it to everyone on your email lists.
 First of all, send a test copy to yourself.
 Open it in different browsers and devices, check for broken links, see that all content is displayed correctly.
-Only if everything is as it should be, can you proceed with sending your newsletter to your subscribers.
+Only if everything is as it should be, can you proceed with sending your newsletter or promotional emails to your subscribers.

 No Need to Remind, but Still...